 3D scanners measure both small parts of a product and entire architectural structures.
 The scan result is to obtain an accurate computer 3D model of the scanned object for subsequent 3D printing or reverse engineering.
 The work result is a polygonal model in the .STL format, which can be edited using the parameterization process.

 Parametric modeling differs significantly from conventional 2D drawing or 3D modeling.
-In parametric design, the constructor creates a mathematical model of objects with parameters that change the part's configuration, the joint movement of parts in the assembly, and so on.
+In parametric design, a constructor creates a mathematical model of objects with parameters that change the part's configuration, the joint movement of parts in the assembly, and so on.

 How a 3D scanner works